-The chest is one of the borader parts of the body, and is one that can take a large amount of impact against dashboards, steering wheels, and other part of the car.
-Common chest injuries include bruised or broken ribs, collapsed lungs, internal bleeding and muscle or nerve damage in the chest or shoulders.
+The chest is one of the broader parts of the body and is one that can take a large amount of impact against dashboards, steering wheels, and other parts of the car.
+Common chest injuries include bruised or broken ribs, collapsed lungs, internal bleeding, and muscle or nerve damage in the chest or shoulders.
 Even in cars with airbags, the risk of some kind of chest trauma is real, though of course the severity is mitigated by a bag that functions properly.
 Any chest injury, however, should be treated immediately by medical personnel.

 Defend Your Body & Contact A Car Accident Lawyer